Are Transformers Effective for Time Series Forecasting?: Transformer-Based LTSF Solutions

 \section{Transformer-Based LTSF Solutions}

-Transformer-based models~\cite{vaswani2017attention} have achieved unparalleled performances in many long-standing AI tasks in natural language processing and computer vision fields, thanks to the effectiveness and efficiency of the multi-head self-attention mechanism.
-This has also triggered lots of research interests in Transformer-based time series modeling techniques, as surveyed in~\cite{wen2022transformers}.
-In particular, a large amount of research works are dedicated to the TSF task (e.g.,~\cite{li2019LogTrans,liu2021pyraformer,xu2021autoformer,informer,zhou2022fedformer}).
-Considering the ability to capture long-range dependencies with Transformer models, most of them focus on the less-explored long-term forecasting problem ($T\gg1$).
+Transformer-based models~\cite{vaswani2017attention} have achieved unparalleled performances in many long-standing AI tasks in natural language processing and computer vision fields, thanks to the effectiveness of the multi-head self-attention mechanism.
+This has also triggered lots of research interest in Transformer-based time series modeling techniques~\cite{wen2022transformers,minhao2021t}.
+In particular, a large amount of research works are dedicated to the LTSF task (e.g.,~\cite{li2019LogTrans,liu2021pyraformer,xu2021autoformer,informer,zhou2022fedformer}).
+Considering the ability to capture long-range dependencies with Transformer models, most of them focus on the less-explored long-term forecasting problem ($T\gg1$)\footnote{Due to page limit, we leave the discussion of non-Transformer forecasting solutions in the Appendix.}.

 When applying the vanilla Transformer model to the LTSF problem, it has some limitations, including the quadratic time/memory complexity with the original self-attention scheme and error accumulation caused by the autoregressive decoder design.
 Informer~\cite{informer} addresses these issues and proposes a novel Transformer architecture with reduced complexity and a DMS forecasting strategy.
 Later, more Transformer variants introduce various time series features into their models for performance or efficiency improvements~\cite{liu2021pyraformer,xu2021autoformer,zhou2022fedformer}.
-We summarize the design elements of existing Transformer-based TSF solutions as follows (see Figure~\ref{fig:pipeline}).
+We summarize the design elements of existing Transformer-based LTSF solutions as follows (see Figure~\ref{fig:pipeline}).